ietf-wg-privacypass/base-drafts/draft-davidson-pp-architecture.md

 should follow the recommendations in {{client-issuer}} for determining whether an Issuer and its key material should be trusted.

-## Maximum number of issuers inferred by client

-We RECOMMEND that clients only store redemption tokens for a fixed number of issuers at any one time.
-This number would ideally be less than the number of permitted active issuers.

-This prevents a malicious verifier from being able to invoke redemptions for many issuers since the client would only be holding redemption tokens for a small set of issuers.
-When a client is issued tokens from a new issuer and already has tokens from the maximum number of issuers, it simply deletes the oldest set of redemption tokens in storage and then stores the newly acquired tokens.

 ## Additional token metadata

 In {{draft-davidson-pp-protocol}}, it is permissible to add public and private metadata bits to redemption tokens.
-While the core protocol instantiation that is described does not include additional metadata, future instantiations may use this functionality to provide redemption verifiers with additional information about the user.
+The core protocol instantiation that is described does not include additional metadata.
+However, future instantiations may use this functionality to provide redemption verifiers with additional information about the user.

 Note that any arbitrary bits of information can be used to further segment the size of the user's anonymity set.
-Any issuer that wanted to track a single user could add a single metadata bit to user tokens.
+Any Issuer that wanted to track a single user could add a single metadata bit to user tokens.
 For the tracked user it would set the bit to `1`, and `0` otherwise.
-Adding additional bits provides an exponential increase in tracking granularity similarly to introducing more issuers (though with more potential targeting).
+Adding additional bits provides an exponential increase in tracking granularity similarly to introducing more Issuers (though with more potential targeting).

-For this reason, the amount of metadata used by an issuer in creating redemption tokens must be taken into account together with the bits of information that issuer's may learn about clients from the means listed above.
+For this reason, the amount of metadata used by an Issuer in creating redemption tokens must be taken into account -- together with the bits of information that Issuer's may learn about Clients otherwise.
 We discuss this more in {{parametrization}}.

 ## Tracking and identity leakage

 Privacy losses may be encountered if too many redemptions are allowed in a short burst.
-For instance, in the Internet setting, this may allow non-terminating verifiers to learn more information from the metadata that the client may hold (such as first-party cookies for other domains).
+For instance, in the Internet setting, this may allow forwarding or asynchronous verifiers to learn more information from the metadata that the Client may hold (such as first-party cookies for other domains).
 Mitigations for this issue are similar to those proposed in
 {{issuers}} for tackling the problem of having large number of issuers.